laowantong/sqlab/pub/2024-10. Learning SQL from Within/README.md

 ## Accompanying material for _Learning SQL from Within_

-This directory contains the code for the paper _Learning SQL from Within: How to integrate exercises on a relational database into the database itself_ by [author names removed for review] (2024).
+This directory contains the code for the paper _Learning SQL from within: integrating database exercises into the database itself_ by [author names removed for review] (2024).

 It is organized as follows: